 Exercising regularly can improve your cardiovascular health to strengthen your heart and keep it healthy.
-To prevent health problems, it’s a good idea to spend at least 2.5 hours exercising each week, according to the U.S. Department of Health and Human Services.3 Being active will not only help to prevent heart disease, but it will also help you feel better, think more clearly, and perform daily tasks more easily.
+To prevent health problems, it’s a good idea to spend at least 150-300 minutes of exercising each week, according to the World Health Organization.3 Being active will not only help to prevent heart disease, but it will also help you feel better, think more clearly, and perform daily tasks more easily.

 Excess stress can contribute to high blood pressure, strain your heart, and may increase your risk for heart attacks or strokes.
 Learning how to cope with anxiety and manage stress can improve both your mental and physical health.
 To reduce stress levels in your life try deep breathing4, spending time in nature, or speaking to a professional counselor.

 Chris Regione, Chief Underwriter for Sammons Financial Group, says it’s not a deal-breaker.

 “Midland National has insured many people that have either a history of coronary artery disease, certain types of arrhythmias, or valvular disorders.”